Q. What is the current cost of tuition at the U-M?

 Maintaining the excellence of our educational programs and ensuring access to the university for students from all economic backgrounds are U-M’s top priorities.
 Accordingly, we have consistently boosted financial aid each year for students with demonstrated need.

-This year, the university increased centrally awarded financial aid for undergraduates by 10.1 percent.
-That means that, for the fourth consecutive year, the increase in financial aid more than offsets the increase in tuition and room-and-board rates for most state resident students with financial need.
-Additionally, that increase will come in the form of grant aid ¬– which does not need to be repaid – reducing the educational loan portion of those students’ financial aid package.
+For the 2013-14 academic year, the university increased centrally awarded financial aid for undergraduates by 13.7 percent.
+That means that, for the fifth consecutive year, the increase in financial aid more than offsets the increase in tuition and room-and-board rates for most state resident students with financial need.
+Additionally, that increase will come in the form of grant aid – which does not need to be repaid – reducing the educational loan portion of those students’ financial aid package.

 The annual appropriation from the state also plays a key role in setting tuition and fees.
-While there is a small increase in state funding this year, that follows a large cut the previous year.
-On an inflation-adjusted basis, state funding per student has declined by 50 percent in the past decade.
+While there is a small increase in state funding expected for the coming year, state funding per student, on an inflation-adjusted basis, has declined by nearly 50 percent in the past decade.

 Q. What is the U-M doing to help defray the high cost of higher education?